mrmarganski/mkdoc/docs/frc/rookielanding.md

     ---

-    **SELF PACED** ~ *Learn the culture.* Get an overview of FIRST, understand robot anatomy, analyze past games, and learn what to expect during Build Season.
+    **SELF PACED** ~ *Learn the culture.* Get an overview of FIRST, understand robot anatomy, analyze a past game, and learn what to expect during Build Season.

     [Start {{ m1_1_1 | replace("1.1.1 - ", "") }}](../frc/FIRST.md){ .md-button .md-button--primary }